webaverse/docs/docs/dev-guides/3-distributing-xrpackage.md

 Congratulations!
 You've successfully created and published your first XRPackage!

-See [`Examples`](./4-examples.md) for more fully open-source example of content you could package with XRPackage!
+See [`Examples`](./4-examples.md) for more fully open-source examples of content you could package with XRPackage!